mohan-782/Sentiment/README.md

 **The project currently contains 3 applications :-**
 1. **Text** - Applying sentiment analysis on text given by the user.
-2. **IMDb movie reviews** - We get review data based on movie entered by user from the IMDb API and process the same to obtain emotions of people regarding the movie.
-3. **Image** - Here we analyze sentiments out of image uploaded by the user.
-We detect faces and then analyze sentiments for each.
-We also calculate the sentiment of image as a whole.

 <br>